When Is the Best Time

 - They are the largest sea turtle on earth but unfortunately vulnerable and even endangered in the US.

-- They can be up to 2.4 m / almost 8 feet long.
+- They can grow up to 2.4 m almost 8 feet long.

-- They are in existence for more than 150 million years and survived the extinction of the dinosaurs.
+- They have already existed for more than 150 million years and survived the extinction of the dinosaurs.

 - Their preferred diet is jellyfish.